Osprey Daylite Sling (Shoulder Sling) Review

 Full Review

-Osprey advertises the Daylite Sling is ideal for most occasions—school, grocery shopping, farmers’ markets, festivals, beaches, hikes, and so on.
+Osprey advertises the Daylite Sling as ideal for most occasions—school, grocery shopping, farmers’ markets, festivals, beaches, hikes, and so on.

-Being the thorough gear testers that we are, we decided to test as many of those claims as possible in two weeks.
-We’ve taken the Daylite Sling to beaches, trails, shopping districts, grocery stores (one of which was similar enough to a farmers’ market) and would’ve taken it to school if any of us were students.
-We plan to hit even more locales as we continue testing.
+Being the thorough gear testers that we are, we decided to test as many of those claims as possible.
+We’ve taken the Daylite Sling to beaches, trails, shopping districts, and grocery stores (one of which was similar enough to a farmers’ market) and would’ve taken it to school if we were students.
+We plan to hit even more locales as we continue testing, perhaps an amusement park or two.

-That said—it’s not ideal any time you need to wear it for more than a few hours.
+That said—it may not be the perfect bag if you need to wear it for more than a few hours.

 So let’s check it out.